ruby-formatter/rufo/docs/settings.md

 )
 ```

-With `:never`, the formatter will change it to:
+With `false`, the formatter will change it to:

 ```ruby
 [